BetterStackHQ/terraform-provider-logtail/docs/data-sources/source.md

 page_title: "logtail_source Data Source - terraform-provider-logtail"
 subcategory: ""
 description: |-
-  This Data Source allows you to look up existing Logtail Sources using their table name.
-The table name is shown on the Source settings page on Logtail.com or you can list all your existing sources via the Sources API https://docs.logtail.com/api/sources-api#get-sources.
+  This Data Source allows you to look up existing Sources using their table name.
+The table name is shown on the Source settings page on logs.betterstack.com or you can list all your existing sources via the Sources API https://betterstack.com/docs/logs/api/list-all-existing-sources/.
 ---

 # logtail_source (Data Source)

-This Data Source allows you to look up existing Logtail Sources using their table name.
-The table name is shown on the Source settings page on Logtail.com or you can list all your existing sources via the [Sources API](https://docs.logtail.com/api/sources-api#get-sources).
+This Data Source allows you to look up existing Sources using their table name.
+The table name is shown on the Source settings page on logs.betterstack.com or you can list all your existing sources via the [Sources API](https://betterstack.com/docs/logs/api/list-all-existing-sources/).